yorikvanhavre/FreeCAD-manual/discovering_freecad/navigating_in_the_3d_view.md

 ### The FreeCAD 3D view

 Navigating in the FreeCAD 3D view can be done with a mouse, a Space Navigator device, the keyboard, a touchpad, or a combination of those.
-FreeCAD proposes several
-[navigation modes](http://www.freecadweb.org/wiki/index.php?title=Mouse_Model), which determine how the three basic view manipulation operations (pan, rotate and zoom) are done, as well as how to select objects on the screen are performed.
+FreeCAD can use several [navigation modes](http://www.freecadweb.org/wiki/index.php?title=Mouse_Model), which determine how the three basic view manipulation operations (pan, rotate and zoom) are done, as well as how to select objects on the screen.
 Navigation modes are accessed from the Preferences screen, or directly by right-clicking anywhere on the 3D view:

 ![Accessing navigation modes](http://www.freecadweb.org/wiki/images/2/2e/Freecad-interface-05.jpg)